aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

               # Number of paths to send through bgp updates. `send` must be set to `limit` for this setting.
               send_limit: <int; 2-64>

-              # Apply the configurations only to the routes matching the prefix list.
-              prefix_list: <str>
         evpn_hostflap_detection:
           enabled: <bool>